omnistrate/omnistrate-blog/posts/2023-02-24-cloud-native-vs-cloud-agnostic-weighing-the-trade-offs.md

 ---
 title: 'Cloud Native vs Cloud Agnostic: Weighing the Trade-Offs'
-tags: "cloud, cloud-agnostic, cloud-native"
+tags: 'cloud, cloud-agnostic, cloud-native'
 date: '2023-02-24 09:31:17'
 author:
   name: Abhishek Gupta
   email: abhishekg@omnistrate.com
   picture: ''
+excerpt: >-
-excerpt: 'Speed ​​is an important factor for business in this era when customers are looking for instant gratification.
-If the fact doesn’t convince you, the statistics might.'
+  Speed ​​is an important factor for business in this era when customers are looking for instant gratification.
+If the fact doesn’t convince you, the statistics might.
 slug: cloud-native-vs-cloud-agnostic-weighing-the-trade-offs
+readTime: 10
+coverImage: ''
+category: Industry Insights
 ---

 Speed ​​is an important factor for business in this era when customers are looking for instant gratification.
 If the fact doesn’t convince you, the statistics might.
 An element as simple as a website’s load time carries weight.
 Statistics indicate that the first five seconds of a page load time have the greatest impact on conversion rates.
 So when consumer behavior has the greatest impact, it is profitable in the long run to modernize a business model accordingly.